ibm-cloud-docs/AnalyticsEngine/provisioning.md

 ```
 {: codeblock}

-For the United Kingdom region, use the end point `https://resource-controller.eu-gb.bluemix.net`.
+For the United Kingdom region, use the endpoint `https://resource-controller.eu-gb.bluemix.net`.
+For Germany, use the endpoint `https://resource-controller.eu-de.bluemix.net`.

 To get the IAM token, perform the following [steps](./Retrieve-IAM-access-token.html).